John McLean | Director

 Mark Adams | Director

 Mark Adams has over 25 years experience in architecture.
-He joined MCP in 2004 to become project architect and team leader on the £18m East Sussex National Golf Club Hotel.
+He joined Morgan Carn Architects in 2004 to become project architect and team leader on the £18m East Sussex National Golf Club Hotel.
 He developed an excellent working relationship with the construction team, which continued when the same personnel were appointed to build 105 apartments at the West Quay Phase 2 development in Newhaven.
 Following on from this he played a key role in the preparation of the successful planning permission to build a further 331 units around Newhaven Marina.

 Currently he is lead architect for a £45m development of 63 luxury houses in Englefield, Surrey.
 The use of BIM has enabled the project team to explore design options in 2D and 3D with the client using the same technology on their iPad.
 The client is now using several iPads within their organisation to communicate every aspect of the scheme both internally with the construction and delivery teams and externally for marketing.
 For Morgan Carn the BIM workflow has ensured that all outputs are fully coordinated at any point during the project programme.